 Kuntanawa Rapé – Samauma

-All Products are sold only as botanical samples with no expressed or implied claims for a specific purpose or use.
+All products are sold only as botanical samples with no expressed or implied claims for a specific purpose or use.
 All information provided is for educational, scientific, ethnographic and historical research purposes only.

-The Kuntanawa were allegedly exterminated during the armed persecution of the indigenous peoples, the so-called raids, which accompanied the opening and installation of rubber plantations throughout Acre in the late 19th and early 20th centuries.
-The last known descendants of this group are the members of an extended family, known until recently in the upper Juruá as “the caboclos of Milton”, in reference to the name of its patriarch (Milton Gomes de Conceição).
+The Kuntanawa were almost wiped out during the armed persecution of the indigenous peoples which accompanied the opening and installation of rubber plantations throughout Acre in the late 19th and early 20th centuries.
+The last known descendants of this group are the members of an extended family, known until recently in the upper Juruá as “the caboclos of Milton,” in reference to the name of its patriarch (Milton Gomes de Conceição).